LorenzoAusiello/LABs/README.md

 ### DATABASE DESIGN

-SQL: Table Join and Set Operation	Assignment I Due & Assignment II Publish
+SQL: Table Join and Set Operation

 SQL: Subquery and I/O

 SQL: Role Management and Function

-SQL: Triggers and Backup/Restore	Assignment II Due & Assignment III Publish
+SQL: Triggers and Backup/Restore

 SQL and R: PostgreSQL API and other APIs